 - Controllability: the user should be able to control the outcome or decision of the AI system if needed

 - Human autonomy risk mitigation: the user should not feel threatened in his/her autonomy by letting the AI system take over tasks or decisions that were earlier executed by humans

 Most of these properties can be checked and tested for at design or development time.
 However, testing machine learning systems is never complete and should always involve run-time monitoring (Zhang et al., 2020).
 This means the AI system should also include run-time checks for e.g. unfair bias, privacy violations, adversarial attacks, model degeneration.
 Another important mechanism to uphold quality is a human feedback loop for the automated decisions.
 This is the only way to know if in the long term the users of the AI system are still satisfied with the support the system offers and with the way in which it offers this support.

 Figure 2.
-Extension of ISO25000 (SQuaRE) Quality Model for AI Systems – list of additional sub-characteristics
+Extension of ISO25000 (SQuaRE) Quality Model for AI Systems – list of additional sub-characteristics, v2 march 2023

 In this post I have formulated nine quality characteristics for AI systems that are missing in the ISO25010 System and software quality models.
 These nine quality characteristics (see Figure 2) summarize all important aspects of AI systems that are discussed in literature.
 They emphasize the difference between AI systems and rule-based software systems.
 Once we stop programming the rules ourselves we should take extra care of any adverse effect this can have on the end users of our system.
 But on the other hand, we should also not forget the traditional software quality characteristics that are already present in ISO25010.
 Together (see Figure 1) they form a basic dictionary to specify the quality properties of trustworthy AI systems.
 In future posts I will present tools, techniques and frameworks for ensuring your AI system fulfills these quality properties.